Post-Flight Airline Surveys: Why They’re Typically Worth Filling Out

 My approach to filling out airline surveys

-I’ll be honest, I don’t fill out a survey after every flight, because that could be time consuming.
+I’ll be honest, I don’t fill out a survey after every flight, because that would be very time consuming.
 If I take a flight and it’s completely unmemorable and in line with my expectations, I usually don’t bother.

 Instead, I like to provide feedback either when I have a fantastic experience, or when I have a negative experience.
 Generally if I have a great experience, I actually prefer to send an email to the airline to personally recognize the employee that went above and beyond, since I think that’s more likely to be beneficial to the employee.